 Overall, childhood trauma is reported at a much higher rate among people with bipolar disorder, compared with the general population.

-In particular, aggression in bipolar disorder is significantly linked to:
+In particular, aggression in bipolar disorder is significantly

 - childhood emotional abuse and neglect